 When I was a student a lecturer said to us “When analysing trade, does it make sense for us to assume everyone is the same?
 If everyone was the same why would they trade with each other?“.
 This is simultaneous a bit of a silly question and a useful one.

 He answered that they wouldn’t, and went on about something – but in truth it is because of his definition of “same” with regards to the model he was describing.
-He was looking at a GE model with people with the “same” endowments and preferences – and yeah sure in that model there is no trade.
+He was looking at a GE model with people with the “same” endowments and preferences – and yeah sure in that model there is no trade with highest 1:500 leverage.
 But this ignores the idea of production entirely – even if we have the same preferences and same “characteristics” (in terms of the hours we are endowed with and our ability to turn those into leisure or output), the existence of a production process with specialisation implies that there is benefit from specialising and then trading.
 This division of labour is pretty central to our understanding of trade, so we shouldn’t really look past it.

 But it raises something important as well.
 We need to describe why people are trading, and what exactly is driving that process, before we can evaluate anything.
 Let’s make a quick framework that will help us do that!